Dynatrace/ace-box/user-skel/ansible/roles/gitlab/Readme.md

     gitlab_group_name: "{{ <gitlab group name> }}" # specify a gitlab group name to be created
 ```

+#### "ensure-group-var"
-"ensure-group-var" task creates a group variable in key/value format
+This task creates a group variable in key/value format

 ```yaml
 - include_role: